Water and Healthy Rivers

 The water out of your tap comes from a river.

-Environment Victoria's Healthy Rivers Campaign has a long and proud history of working to get some of that water back into our rivers, with plenty of successes.
+Environment Victoria's Healthy Rivers Campaign has a long and proud history of working to get rivers a fair share of their own water, with plenty of successes.

 Want to learn a bit more or are you ready for everything we've got?